Shopping in a store free of lineups, bulky carts, parking-lot jams, and rude cashiers is now a reality in Canada.

-North America’s first virtual store was unveiled in Toronto this week, allowing customers to purchase daily necessities by simply scanning products with their cellphones during a brief stop as they commute.
+North America’s first “virtual store” was unveiled in Toronto this week, allowing customers to purchase daily necessities by simply scanning products with their cellphones during their commute.

-The store is little more than pictures of products displayed on walls, which serve as a visual representation of regular store shelves.
-The 2-D store is along Toronto’s PATH system, an extensive underground walkway that links 17 miles of shops, office towers, and subway stops.
+The innovative store, unveiled Monday, is little more than pictures of products displayed on walls in Toronto’s busy PATH system, an extensive underground walkway that links 28 kilometres of shops, office towers, and subway stations.

-Shoppers can choose from 120 health, beauty, and baby products by scanning the product’s barcode with their smartphones—after downloading the app—and the item is placed in their online shopping cart.
+Shoppers can choose from 120 health, beauty, and baby products by scanning the product’s barcode with their smartphone—after downloading the app—and the item is placed in their online shopping cart.

-Once customers have paid, the items are immediately delivered to their homes at no extra charge.
+Once customers have paid, the items are immediately delivered to their home at no extra charge.

 The concept was brought to Canada by e-commerce company Well.ca, Canada’s largest online health, beauty, and baby products store.